 The Benjamin Layton collection documents the life, family history, and interests of Benjamin T. Layton.
 Items date from circa 1865 to 1977.
 The collection measures 3.45 linear feet and is composed of newsletters, clippings, pamphlets, newspapers, correspondence, certificates, photographs, memorabilia, books, stamps, etchings, and programs.

-The collection, which dates from 1969 to 1991 and measures 1.91 linear feet, documents the history of the District of Columbia Art Association, which was founded in 1961 by D.C. public school teachers.
-The collection is comprised of business documents, correspondence, exhibition catalogs, and artist biographies.
+The collection, which dates from 1924 to 1978 and measures 0.41 linear feet, documents the history of Mt.
+Carmel Baptist Church, which was founded in Washington, D.C. in 1876.
+The collection is comprised of correspondence and church literature.